Australian International Airshow: 2003

 In 2003, the official theme was "Celebrating the Centenary of Powered Flight", commemorating the first powered flight by the Wright brothers on 17 December 1903 at Kitty Hawk, North Carolina.
 There were 440 exhibitors from 30 countries.
 There were more than six hundred aircraft on the field.
 It included replicas from the early 20th century, such as a 1910 Hanriot replica and 1911 Curtiss Model D Pusher replica.
-There were also Tiger Moths, Sopwith Pup, Bleriot XI and a scale version of a Wright Flyer II and other similar aircraft.
+There were Tiger Moths, Sopwith Pup, Bleriot XI and a scale version of a Wright Flyer II and other similar aircraft.
 For jets it had a Canberra, MiG-15, Hawker Hunter, Gloster Meteor and Vampire.
 A NH90 arrived in an Airbus Beluga, which was an attraction in itself.

 A Chinese military delegation was given a tour of the air show.
-The 2003 edition took place in the lead-up to the Iraq War which began the following month and appearances by a number of American aircraft scheduled to join in the show such as the Lockheed F-117 Nighthawk were cancelled, due to possible anti-war protests.
+The 2003 show took place in the lead-up to the Iraq War which began the following month and appearances by a number of American aircraft scheduled to join in the show such as the Lockheed F-117 Nighthawk were cancelled, due to possible anti-war protests.
 There was a model of an F-35 Lightning II, made of wood and fibreglass.
-An anti-war protest did take place outside, and Gavan O'Connor, the local parliament member boycotted the airshow.
+An anti-war protest took place outside, and Gavan O'Connor, the local parliament member boycotted the airshow.

 2005

 The theme of the 2005 show, held from 15 to 20 March, was "The Shape of Things to Come".
-This edition experienced increased business activity, as there were more than 500 exhibitors from 22 countries and 11 major conferences.
+The airshow experienced increased business activity, with more than 500 exhibitors from 22 countries and 11 major conferences.
 The air show increased Geelong's economy by $15.6 million.